keie/ReactNativeTutorial/README.md

 # ReactNativeTutorial
-Tutorial to learn react native test
+Tutorial to learn about react native technology